 Select your wanted satellite or geo-orbit position in the box at the lower left.
-Satmex 6 is an example.
+Intelsat 16 at 76 deg west is just an example.
 Put your cursor at your location and drag the map.
 The map display will move so that the selected point is in the centre.
 The latitude and longitude of the centre of the map is then shown below the map, together with your satellite dish pointing azimuth, elevation and skew angles.

-To refine the accuracy, click on the plus sign in the map scale boxes on the left.
+To refine the accuracy, click on the plus sign + in the map scale boxes on the side.
 The scale will magnify so that you can home in accurately on your location.
 Repeat.
-Choose the Satellite or Hybrid map version to see the satellite photo image of the ground or even your house !
+Choose the Streets or Satellite image map version to see the satellite photo image of the ground or even your house !

 Set the dish elevation angle first.
 This is the up/down angle.
 Use the elevation scale on the back of the dish.
 Set the polarization or skew angle also.
 This involves either rotating the LNB or the entire dish assembly.
 There may be a polarization rotation scale on the feed throat clamp or behind the dish.
 Facing the satellite, clockwise is positive.
 Polarization must be set to 1 deg accuracy for transmit dishes and this normally involves talking to the VSAT hub.
 For the azimuth bearing (sideways) use a compass.
 Swing the dish boldly sideways.
 You should find the satellite on the first swing, then spend half an hour peaking up.